 Group essay by Sandy (Xiaoqing) and Suong

-The book: The globalization: A very short introduction, written by Manfred B. Steger has described: “globalization as a multidimensional set of social processes that create, multiply, stretch, and intensity worldwide social interdependencies and exchanges while at the same time fostering in people a growing awareness of deepening connections between the local and the distant.”
+The book: The globalization: A very short introduction, written by Manfred B. Steger has described: “the globalization as a multidimensional set of social processes that create, multiply, stretch, and intensity worldwide social interdependencies and exchanges while at the same time fostering in people a growing awareness of deepening connections between the local and the distant. ”

-When talking about globalization, we cannot mention only one element in its whole ecosystem, for example about one economic system alone or one country, or an organization alone, but we should consider it as a big concept where its elements are connected as a chain of partial continuum and countries are the center of the chain.
+When talking about globalization, we cannot mention only one element in its whole ecosystem, for example about one economic system alone or one country or an organization alone, but we should consider it as a big concept where its elements are connected as a chain of partial continuum and countries are the central of the chain.

-Like the fabled story of 5 blind scholars and an elephant, when each scholar just researched on one part of an elephant but could draw out the judgment on how the elephant’s shape looks like, based on their mental imagination.
-This fable example refers to that one-sided consideration from only one element of globalization can make our judgment, evaluation, or view to the specific events or things limited, not enough, or even wrong and the scholars can fall into the trap of individual worldview and local mindsets.
+Like the fable story of 5 blind scholars and an elephant, when each scholar just researched on one part of an elephant, but could draw out the judgement on how the elephant’s shape looks like, based on their mental imagination.
+This fable example refers to that one-sided consideration from only one element of globalization can make our judgement, evaluation or view to the specific events or things limited, not enough, or even wrong and the scholars can fall into the trap of individual worldview and local mindsets.

-Typically in Vietnam, when the mass media mentions on their channels globalization, mostly they include just the economic range to the content of their publications.
-Hence, that causes in the long term the wrong perspective of globalization which most people have perceived as the economic-related aspect.
+Typically in Vietnam, when the mass media mentions on their channels about globalization, mostly they include just the economy range to the content of their publications.
+Hence, that causes in the long term the wrong perspective of globalization which most people have perceived as the economic related aspect.